La Casa de Esperanza Staff Listing

 Chief Operating Officer

 Shari began working at La Casa de Esperanza, as Director of Children, Family & Youth Services in 2000.
-Shari graduated from UW-Green Bay with majors in Human Development and Elementary Education, and earned her Master’s in Business Administration in 2011, and has completed one year toward her Doctoral Degree.
+Shari graduated from UW-Green Bay with majors in Human Development and Elementary Education, and earned her Master’s in Business Administration in 2011.
 She began her career as a middle school English teacher and was an adult educator for two years.
 However, the majority of her 24 years of professional experience has been in the field of Early Childhood Education in the non-profit sector.

 In the field of Early Childhood Education, Shari has been a teacher; owned a large center in Fairbanks, Alaska; directed two centers for The Salvation Army in Syracuse, New York; and was Early Childhood Services and Clinical Director for a program for children with special needs in Watertown, New York.